nsauton/starboy/README.md

 ### **Database**

-make sure empty database called starboy exists in postgres, then backend can be ran to make the tables to mess with db either use pgadmin4 or run the following command in terminal psql -U postgres -d starboy
+make sure empty database called starboy exists in postgres, then backend can be ran to make the tables
+to mess with db either use pgadmin4 or run the following command in terminal:
+    psql -U postgres -d starboy

 ### **Backend**

 In backend directory run
     uvicorn main:app --reload

 runs at http://localhost:8000

 ### **Frontend**

 In frontend directory run
     npm install
     npm run dev

 runs at http://localhost:3000